 D. Accommodation and Facilities

-On-campus housing is guaranteed for all incoming summer students in one of our 24 Halls of Residence in NTU.
-You are required to stay on-campus throughout the duration of your programme.
+On-campus housing is guaranteed for all incoming summer students in one of 24 Halls of Residence in NTU.
+For a holistic summer experience, international summer students are required to stay on-campus throughout the duration of the summer programme.

 D2.
 What type of housing is available?
 What is the cost?

 D3.
-I have been given on-campus housing.
 What can I expect from the hall facilities?

 Rooms are furnished with a bed, mattress, study table, chair, wardrobe, bookshelf and soft board (to pin notes on, etc.).
 Bed-linen, blankets and pillows will NOT be provided.
 Students will have to purchase their own bed-linen, pillows and blankets when they arrive in NTU.

 D4.
 Are meals provided in the Halls of Residence?
-Is it included in the fee?link for information on housing.
+Is it included in the summer programme fee?

 D5.
 When can I move into the Hall of Residence?